Chinese animation: History

 The history of animated moving pictures in China began in 1918 when an animation piece from the United States titled Out of the Inkwell landed in Shanghai.
 Cartoon clips were first used in advertisements for domestic products.
 Though the animation industry did not begin until the arrival of the Wan brothers in 1926.
 The Wan brothers produced the first Chinese animated film with sound, The Camel's Dance, in 1935.
 The first animated film of notable length was Princess Iron Fan in 1941.
 Princess Iron Fan was the first animated feature film in Asia and it had great impact on wartime Japanese Momotarō animated feature films and later on Osamu Tezuka.
 China was relatively on pace with the rest of the world up to the mid-1960s, with the Wan's brothers Havoc in Heaven earning numerous international awards.

 China's golden age of animation would come to an end following the onset of the Cultural Revolution in 1966.
 Many animators were forced to quit.
 If not for harsh economic conditions, the mistreatment of the Red Guards would threaten their work.
 The surviving animations would lean closer to propaganda.
 By the 1980s, Japan would emerge as the animation powerhouse of Eastern Asia, leaving China's industry far behind in reputation and productivity.
 Though two major changes would occur in the 1990s, igniting some of the biggest changes since the exploration periods.
 The first is a political change.
 The implementation of a socialist market economy would push out traditional planned economy systems.
 No longer would a single entity limit the industry's output and income.
 The second is a technological change with the arrival of the Internet.
-New opportunities would emerge from flash animations and the contents became more open.
+New opportunities would emerge from Flash animations and the contents became more open.
 Today China is drastically reinventing itself in the animation industry with greater influences from Hong Kong and Taiwan.

+As China's economic reform reached its height, the 1990s and early 2000s gave way to a relatively open television and film market, where Japanese and American animation powerhouses found a receptive audience among Chinese moviegoers.
+As government-backed funding dried up and investors flocked to more profitable businesses, animation outsourcing started to take off in China, where cartoon factories sprung up, churning out frames for TV series and movies owned by foreign clients from Japan and the U.S.

+The 2004 cartoon series Pleasant Goat and Big Big Wolf, a slapstick-coyote-and roadrunner-like cartoon, became a huge success in China.
+Pleasant Goat and his goat pals became cultural icons for China, and a powerful soft power tool in foreign relations and brought light and helped the trend of globalization.
+The show was not only popular with children but surprisingly adults as well.
+Although there was some controversy for being too violent the show was banned during a censorship on violence and pornography in China.